LTUC/amman-dotnet-401d2/Curriculum/Class29/LAB.md

 - Register the policy with dependency injection by giving it a lifecycle attribution

-**User Story 2:** Another claim based policy is to only allow people to certain parts of the site if a specific claim exists.
-It doesn't necessarily matter the value of the claim, just that they have it attached to their profile.
-An example could be "Any user who has the claim of "LovesCats" can access a specific part of the site that is specific to cat lovers.
-Provide a link on your hompage to this custom page
+**User Story 2:** Enforce the claim from User Story 1 by creating a page that is only accessible by those who meet the requirements of the policy from US1.
+Don't forget to add the `[Authorize(Policy="{NAME OF POLICY}")]' at the top of the controller.

 **User Story 3:** This is essentially just a Shopping page.
 This is where the user can browse the store.
 This can be a "ShopController" and it will display all the possible products that currently exist in the inventory.